Sandy Hill (mountaineer): 1996 Everest disaster

-Hill was one of the survivors of the 1996 Mount Everest disaster.
-As part of the Mountain Madness expedition headed by Scott Fischer, during what was her third attempt to climb Mount Everest, she made an agreement with NBC Interactive Media, to stream journalistic dispatches from Base Camp to schoolchildren in the United States.
-The technology required to transmit this blog included a laptop computer and a 20-pound satphone.
-The phone was carried as high on the mountain as Camp IV, but it didn't work there.
+Hill, known as Sandy Pittman at the time, survived the 1996 Mount Everest disaster.
+As part of the Mountain Madness expedition headed by Scott Fischer, during what was her third attempt to climb Mount Everest, she was in agreement with NBC Interactive Media to stream journalistic dispatches from Base Camp to schoolchildren in the United States.
+The technology required to transmit this blog included a laptop computer and a 20-pound satellite phone.
+The phone was carried as high as Camp IV by Sherpas, but it did not work there.
 Online, the website was referred to as The "NBC Everest Assault.”
+Due to her assertive personality, fellow Everest climber Lene Gammelgaard thought of her as "Pit Bull" rather as Pittman.

-On May 10, 1996, at roughly 2:30 pm, Hill summitted and exchanged high fives with others on the peak before descending Hillary Step.
-Hill had been short-roped up the mountain by Lopsang Jangbu Sherpa for five to six hours at the outset of the ascent.
-Eighteen hours later, one of the Mountain Madness guides, Neal Beidleman descended Hillary Step with Hill and her teammates, including Tim Madsen and Charlotte Fox, to find camp.
+On May 10, 1996, at roughly 2:30 pm, Hill summited with others on the peak before descending the Hillary Step.
+Hill had reportedly been short-roped up the mountain by Lopsang Jangbu Sherpa for five to six hours at the outset of the ascent.
+Pittman would later contest this claim after surviving the disaster, stating she was short-roped by Lopsang for only 45 minutes.
+Facing backlash following the massive success of Jon Krakauer's Into Thin Air, Pittman further insisted that the connecting line between her and Lopsang was a loose belay rather than a short-rope.

+Eighteen hours later, Mountain Madness guide Neal Beidleman descended the Hillary Step with Hill and her teammates, including Tim Madsen and Charlotte Fox, to find camp.
 Descending, “Sandy got her crampons tangled in the ropes,” Beidleman recalls.
-Stopping to check on others, Beidleman then noticed Fox giving Hill a shot of dexamethasone that Hill had asked for.
-Beidleman asked teammate Lene Gammelgaard to trade oxygen tanks with Hill, as Gammelgaard's tank had more oxygen left and unlike Hill, she was able to walk on her own.
+Stopping to check on others, Beidleman noticed Fox giving Hill a shot of dexamethasone that she asked for.
+Beidleman asked teammate Lene Gammelgaard to trade oxygen tanks with Hill, as Gammelgaard's tank had more oxygen left and unlike Hill, she could walk on her own.
 On the way to a saddle called the South Col, Hill and others slid down the fixed lines.
-At the bottom, the group joined with Mike Groom, a guide from Adventure Consultants, and his clients Yasuko Namba, who was brought down the lines by Beidleman, and Beck Weathers, who had not summitted due to poor eyesight, but had been waiting for Rob Hall, an Adventure Consultants guide, to return, along with Klev Schoening from Mountain Madness and two sherpa.
+At the bottom, the group joined Mike Groom, a guide from Adventure Consultants, and his client Yasuko Namba, who was brought down the lines by Beidleman, and Beck Weathers, who had not summited due to poor eyesight, but had been waiting for Rob Hall, an Adventure Consultants guide, to return, along with Klev Schoening from Mountain Madness and two sherpa.